 Touch the Stones at Stonehenge: Can You Really Do It?

-Can You Touch the Stones at Stonehenge?
+So, how can you touch the Stones at Stonehenge?

 Most visitors cannot touch the stones at Stonehenge during a normal daytime visit.